 Police officer pumps, pays for elderly woman's gas, viral Facebook post shows

-A now-viral Facebook post describes how a police officer helped out an elderly woman in a big way, during an encounter at a gas station on Friday.
+A viral Facebook post describes how a police officer helped out an elderly woman in a big way, during an encounter at a gas station on Friday.

 “An elderly woman came into my station today and gave me $3 in change to put on her gas pump,” Seth Kazz, who Fox 4 identified as a Citgo gas station owner in St. Clair Shores, Michigan, recalled.